The Ellaspede Custom Build Process

 Below is a brief outline of our process and what’s involved.

-Step 1: Initial Quote.
-Upon first contact (usually over the phone) we’ll briefly discuss the customer’s ideas and perhaps give a rough verbal, ‘ball-park’ price range quote.
+Step 1: Initial Estimate.
+Upon first contact (usually over the phone) we’ll briefly discuss the customer’s ideas and perhaps give a rough verbal, ‘ball-park’ price range estimate.
 If the customer wants to move forward we’ll arrange a suitable time for a consultation.